- Small and lightweight

 Should you buy the Sony RX100 V?

-But you may also want to consider looking at previous versions of the RX100 to see if you think you can do without some of the functions on offer.
-For example, if you rarely shoot fast-moving subjects, then you may be able to live without high-frame-rate shooting.
+Depending on what you like to shoot, you may be better off with an even earlier version of the RX100 series like the RX100 IV.
+For example, if you rarely shoot fast-moving subjects, then you may be able to live without its high-frame-rate shooting.

 Score in detail